-However, if you consume fortified foods or drinks, or take other dietary supplements, you have to make your multivitamin does not cause your intake of vitamin and minerals to go overboard.
+However, if you consume fortified foods or drinks, or take other dietary supplements, you have to make your multivitamin does not cause your intake of vitamins and minerals to go overboard.

 There are serious health effects from the over-consumption of those nutrients: